DIYgod/RSSHub/docs/en/install/README.md

 Access control includes a whitelist and a blacklist, which is configured via `middleware/access-control.js` or environment variables.

-Support `IP` and `CIDR`, use `,` as the delimiter to separate multiple values.
+Support `IP` and `Route`, use `,` as the delimiter to separate multiple values.
 When both are defined, values in `BLACKLIST` will be disregarded.

 -   `BLACKLIST`: the blacklist